List of Mobile Suit Gundam 00 characters: Innovators

 Ribbons Almark is the main antagonist of the series, acting through Alejandro Corner in the first season before abandoning him.
-Seeing himself to be godlike, Ribbons' main goal throughout the series has been to twist Aeolia's plan to suit his own agenda of ruling humanity.
-He's extremely arrogant, considers himself superior to both humans and Innovators, considering the firsts as insects and incapable to creating a better world.
+Believing himself to be godlike, Ribbons' main goal throughout the series has been to twist Aeolia's plan to suit his own agenda of ruling humanity.
+He's extremely arrogant, and considers himself superior to both humans and Innovators, considering the former as insects and incapable of creating a better world.
 Using the A-Laws from behind the scenes, Ribbons watches the battles unfold from the comfort of his lair.
-The novels and Gundam 00 S2 Ep 14 had revealed that Ribbons is the pilot of 0 Gundam.
-During an intervention mission in the Kurdish Republic, he was supposed to kill all the combatants in there; however, upon seeing the awed young Soran Ibrahim, Ribbons perceives the boy's look to be one of utter admiration and worship, and lets him live.
-Afterwards, he went and tampered with Veda's files in order to make Soran into Setsuna.
-He would later comment that this was a "momentary impulse... but also a sort of mercy."
-During a face-to-face meeting with Setsuna, Ribbons reveals his part in his entry into Celestial Being by tampering Veda's files while attempting to take the 00 Raiser from him.
+The novels and Season 2 revealed that Ribbons is the pilot of 0 Gundam.
+During an intervention mission in the Kurdish Republic, he was supposed to kill all the combatants there.
+However, upon seeing the awed young Suran Ibrahim, Ribbons perceives the boy's look to be one of utter admiration and worship, and lets him live.
+Afterwards, he went and tampered with Veda's files to make Suran into Setsuna.
+He would later comment that this was a "momentary impulse...but also a sort of mercy."
+During a face-to-face meeting with Setsuna, Ribbons reveals his part in his entry into Celestial Being by tampering with Veda's files while attempting to take the 00 Raiser from him.
 After having Regene killed, Ribbons then proceeds to begin the final phase of his plan.
-However, after killing Tieria, Ribbons learns too late that Tieria merged his mind with Veda and as a result, loses control of Veda.
+However, after killing Tieria, Ribbons learns too late that Tieria merged his mind with Veda, and as a result loses control of Veda.
 Refusing to let his plan die, Ribbons reveals himself in the Reborns Gundam to fight Setsuna's 00 Gundam before taking one of its GN drives to re-power his 0 Gundam to battle Setsuna in the rebuilt Exia R2 in a heated battle until the 0 Gundam is destroyed.